codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

 5. When a markdown file is the active file, there is a button that automatically opens Preview in the split pane.
 ![Preview button](screenshots/preview-button.png)

-        Most everything in VSCode has a hover effect.
+        Most everything in VS Code has a hover effect.
 If you forget what anything does, just hover over it.

     **OPENING FROM EXPLORER**
-1. In VSCode, from the Explorer Pane, you can find the markdown file of interest, right click and choose **Open Preview**.
+1. In VS Code, from the Explorer Pane, you can find the markdown file of interest, right click and choose **Open Preview**.
 Try this now with this README.md as shown.
 ![Open In Preview](screenshots/open-preview.png)

-1. In VSCode, while viewing in Preview mode, if you double-click an area of the file, you will be taken back to the EDIT VIEW or "source" markdown file for editing.
+1. In VS Code, while viewing in Preview mode, if you double-click an area of the file, you will be taken back to the EDIT VIEW or "source" markdown file for editing.

     Notice that if you double click the  image shown above - it takes you to the edit mode version where the image is linked.